by Dr. Lawrence Wilson

-In another study of heart disease, 13% of those screened had indicators of iron overload.
+In a study of heart disease, 13% of those screened had indicators of iron overload.
 This cannot be explained by heredity.
-It also correlates with findings in my own practice and that of other researchers and physicians using nutritional balancing science.
+It also correlates with findings in our clients and that of other researchers and physicians using development science.

 Difficult to treat medically.
 Another problem with iron overload is that medical treatment for it is crude – removing blood.
 This method is also harmful because removing blood causes a loss of many nutrients, worsening malnutrition that is already common in the population.

-This is true even in some advanced cases of those with a diagnosis of hemosiderosis and hemochromatosis.
-The latter two diseases are considered hereditary and incurable, but this is not true.
-For a short case history, see the Testimonials Page on this website.
-Also, for more information specifically about hemochromatosis, please click here.
+A development program is very helpful.
+In our experience, a properly designed development program can reverse most cases of iron toxicity.
+This is true even in some advanced cases with a diagnosis of hemosiderosis or hemochromatosis.
+The latter two diseases are considered hereditary and incurable, but this is not always true, in our experience.

 Iron toxicity can result from: